LALALADummdidum/Skill-Scrolls-Mod-for-Skyrim/README.md

 Im just going to write down the loottable of the Different Scrolls

-Note: I recommend looking at the raw file, It looks way better
+Note: I recommend looking at the raw file, It looks way better As youll see The higher levels are being dropped by rare, hard or unique enemies.

 Level 1 Scrolls are supposed to be sold from different NPCs.
 Im adding them to the General Merchants for first.